Outlook add-in design guidelines

 For our v1 Outlook Mobile Add-ins launch, we worked closely with our partners who were building add-ins.
 As a way to showcase the potential of their add-ins on Outlook Mobile, our designer put together end-to-end flows for each add-in, leveraging our guidelines and patterns.

-Important note: these examples are meant to highlight the ideal way to approach both the interaction and visual design of an add-in and may not match the exact feature sets in the shipped versions of the add-ins.
+These examples are meant to highlight the ideal way to approach both the interaction and visual design of an add-in and may not match the exact feature sets in the shipped versions of the add-ins.